beejjorgensen/bgc/src/bgc_part_0500.md

     return 0;
 }
 ```

+Catch: initializer values must be constant terms.
+Can't throw variables
+in there.
+Sorry, Illinois!

 You should never have more items in your initializer than there is room
 for in the array, or the compiler will get cranky: